Amrutakb/Mitigation-and-Detection-of-RPL-using-Mininet/README.md

 ## Literature Survey

-1. **RPL Attack Detection and Mitigation in IoT**: Various approaches to detect and mitigate routing attacks using machine learning are explored, including methods for feature selection and optimization for constrained networks【5†source】.
+1. **RPL Attack Detection and Mitigation in IoT**: Various approaches to detect and mitigate routing attacks using machine learning are explored, including methods for feature selection and optimization for constrained networks.
-2. **Machine Learning Techniques for IoT Security**: Recent studies emphasize the use of Random Forest and other classifiers for effective intrusion detection in RPL-based networks【5†source】.
+2. **Machine Learning Techniques for IoT Security**: Recent studies emphasize the use of Random Forest and other classifiers for effective intrusion detection in RPL-based networks.

 ## Implemented System